mssssss123/UltraRAG/README.md

   title={KBAlign: KBAlign: Efficient Self Adaptation on Specific Knowledge Bases}, author={Zeng, Zheni and Chen, Yuxuan and Yu, Shi and Yan, Yukun and Liu, Zhenghao and Wang, Shuo and Han, Xu and Liu, Zhiyuan and Sun, Maosong}, journal={arXiv preprint arXiv:2411.14790}, year={2024}
 }

+@article{zhu2024rageval,
+  title={Rageval: Scenario specific rag evaluation dataset generation framework}, author={Zhu, Kunlun and Luo, Yifan and Xu, Dingling and Wang, Ruobing and Yu, Shi and Wang, Shuo and Yan, Yukun and Liu, Zhenghao and Han, Xu and Liu, Zhiyuan and others}, journal={arXiv preprint arXiv:2408.01262}, year={2024}
+}
 ```